lydiahallie/javascript-questions/README.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: C
+#### Answer: D

-When we unpack the property `name` from the object on the right-hand side, we assign its value `"Lydia"` to a variable with the name `myName`.
+When we unpack the property `x` from the object on the right-hand side, we assign its value `"Lydia"` to a variable with the name `myName`.

-With `{ name: myName }`, we tell JavaScript that we want to create a new variable called `myName` with the value of the `name` property on the right-hand side.
+With `{ x: myName }`, we tell JavaScript that we want to create a new variable called `myName` with the value of the `x` property on the right-hand side.

-Since we try to log `name`, a variable that is not defined, `undefined` is returned on the left side assignment.
+Since we try to log `x`, a variable that doesn't exist, a `ReferenceError` is thrown.
 Later, the value of `Lydia` is stored through the destructuring  assignment.

 </p>
 </details>